 Arrange a party that no one wants to leave…

 Mr. Erling Fossen has given lectures and led debates on urban development throughout Norway for many years.
 Since 2012 he’s organized those involved in development of the Oslo region through the Oslo Metropolitan Arena (a private public member association).
 Mr. Fossen is well known known for his dashing sense of humour, wake up calls to the audience and practical examples that makes sense for most of us.
-At Evolve Arena Conference on May 12th, he will peg up with all three of them to give an amazing lecture:
+At Evolve Arena Conference in April, he will peg up with all three of them to give an amazing lecture:

 – The title “Public places as a dance floor” is inspired by former Swedish Prime Minister Tage Erlander who said that politics was about creating dance floors where people could dance their lives.
 That’s in a nutshell what the goal of good urban planning is all about.
 And that’s the reason, if your work is related to urban development, it’s necessary to start your planning with the urban spaces that people share – and not the buildings.
 Urban spaces are defined as all what’s between our buildings; e.g. streets, squares and open spaces.
 In other words, I adhere to the principle “Third spaces first”.

 – The Danish urbanist Jan Gehl has defined good urban spaces as a party where you choose to stay a little longer than you intended.
 In Oslo, I believe that SALT at the Havnelagerbygget works as a dance floor pretty much all year around – especially since they offer a sauna in wintertime.
 The point being – we have to become much better when it comes to facilitate year-round activities.
 Our Norwegian climate means that many places that have a buzzing population of visitors in the summer, such as Sørenga (also in Oslo), are completely abandoned in the winter.